superhero-com/superhero/docs/tutorials/build-governance-poll-extension.md

 This guide shows how to build a full Superhero App Extension using the Governance Polls example.
 You will add a feed plugin that renders polls, wire voting/revoking via Sophia contracts, add a composer attachment, integrate the Governance backend, and test locally.
 Follow the steps in order.

+See the [Extensions overview](../EXTENSIONS.md) for capabilities, loading modes, configuration and CI checks.

 ## Prerequisites
 - Node 18+, pnpm
 - Funded Aeternity testnet account (for signing votes)